Quick Start

 (1, 4, 5)

 In fact, most operations on the Simplex tree are actually implemented using traversals.
-For example,
+For example, you can traverse only the maximal faces like so:

 st.traverse("maximal", f=print)